google/WebFundamentals/src/content/en/updates/posts/2016/07/capture-stream.markdown

 * Video and images (from files or a camera) combined in a &lt;canvas&gt;
 * A video played from a file

-Essentially, `captureStream()` enables JavasScript to construct and 'inject stuff' into a [MediaStream](https://developer.mozilla.org/en/docs/Web/API/MediaStream).
+Essentially, `captureStream()` enables JavaScript to construct and 'inject stuff' into a [MediaStream](https://developer.mozilla.org/en/docs/Web/API/MediaStream).

 ## The small print